How To Write A Movie Script: All You Need To Know About Writing Your First Screenplay

 Check out our article on how to come up with good plot ideas for your next feature or short film here.

-Going back to the house analogy, think of the story as the personal decorations of the house.
 Everything that happens in the story should drive the plot forward.
 If this is not done, it can create an uncomfortable or confusing reading experience.

-For example, it wouldn’t make sense for Michael Myers to quit committing murders midway through Halloween.
-The movie would essentially feel like it was over because we as an audience were promised that he would be committing crimes until he is stopped at the end of the film.
+The movie would essentially feel like it was over because we, as an audience, were promised that he would commit crimes until he was stopped at the end of the film.

 See more about the differences between horror and thriller genres here.